Collision vs. Comprehensive Car Insurance

 What is comprehensive insurance?

-Comprehensive car insurance pays for damages caused by something besides your car driving into something else.
+Comprehensive car insurance pays for damages caused by things outside your control.

 These are sometimes referred to as "acts of God."
-For example, an "act of God" can include things like damage due to a tree branch falling on your car.
-Since you have no control over when or why a tree branch would fall on your car, this kind of accident would be covered under your comprehensive policy.
+For example, an "act of God" can include damage due to a tree branch falling on your car.
+Since you have no control over when or why a tree branch would fall on your car, this kind of accident would be covered under your comprehensive coverage.

 Comprehensive coverage also pays for theft.
 If your car is stolen, comprehensive covers the cost to replace your car or to repair any damage if it's recovered.